America's Best Dance Crew season 8: Episode 4: Crews' Control Challenge

 The four remaining crews competed against each other in two challenges: the VMA Megacrew Challenge, in which each crew was split into teams of two and given the task of creating a routine that would keep them from the bottom two, and the Crews' Control Challenge, where the remaining crews were given artistic freedom to create a routine that would save them from elimination.

 At the end of the episode, Di "Moon" Zhang of I.aM.mE proposed to his girlfriend on stage, to which she accepted and the couple became engaged.

-Challenge #1: VMA Megacrew Challenge
+Challenge #1

 The remaining four crews were split into two teams of two crews and each team was given the task to create a unique dance number together.
 The crews in the team chosen by the judges would be safe, while the other team would make up the bottom two for the next challenge.

-Challenge #2: Crews' Control Challenge
+Challenge #2

 The four remaining crews were given full freedom to use lighting, camera work, stage layout, etc. to create a unique performance of their very own.